Cynthia von Buhler: Children's books

 In 2009, von Buhler took a second turn as author and illustrator with But Who Will Bell The Cats?.
 The book's illustrations feature handmade architectural sets, cinematic lighting, and paper doll oil paintings of the characters in action.
 Kirkus Reviews stated that "young readers will pore over this one again and again," and School Library Journal agreed that "children will find a lot to discover in the details, even after repeated readings."
-The Nassau County Museum of Art in New York exhibited the book's elaborate miniature sets in a solo exhibition between September 20, 2009 and January 3, 2010.
+The Nassau County Museum of Art in New York exhibited the book's elaborate miniature sets in a solo exhibition between September 20, 2009, and January 3, 2010.
 During the summer of 2010 Von Buhler exhibited the miniature sets in an animatronic window display that she created for Books of Wonder in Manhattan.
 Time Out Kid's did a feature article on the window along with a slideshow showing von Buhler creating it.
 Elizabeth Bird, a New York Public Librarian, posted a lengthy review of the book on her School Library Journal blog, "Is it wrong that I sometimes want to blow a four-year-old's mind?
 I've come to the decision that Cynthia von Buhler's But Who Will Bell the Cats? is going to be my library's secret weapon from here on in."

 In 2024, Warner Bros.
-Pictures Animation picked up von Buhler's unpublished work Forestina for a potential feature film adaptation.
+Pictures Animation picked up von Buhler's upcoming work Forestina for a potential feature film adaptation.

 Von Buhler has also illustrated dozens of young adult book covers including Queen's Own Fool by Jane Yolen, The Road to Damietta by Scott O'Dell, and two Newbery Medal winners, The Bronze Bow by Elizabeth George Speare and The Perilous Guard by Elizabeth Marie Pope.